Patient safety is at the core of our mission at Seattle Children’s Hospital and we continually strive to improve on all...

 Experts at Seattle Children’s Hospital have put together a Healthy Child Checklist to ensure that children - and parents -...

-Group Health Cooperative is collaborating with the University of Washington (UW) Department...
+2009-07-23 Research Group Health Cooperative is collaborating with the University of Washington (UW) Department of Medicine,...

 Please read our press policy before contacting us.

 The best way to reach the public relations team is to email firstname.lastname@example.org.
 To reach us by phone, call 206-987-4500.